 As a director/choreographer, Callum is interested in dance as a way of recording human experiences, and how it might be possible to translate these experiences through digital recording.

 Alongside his dance work, Callum is an arts marketing and communications professional.
 He currently works for Brighton Dome & Brighton Festival, an arts charity made up of three historic venues, a music education service and the biggest curated cross-arts festival in England.
-He also offers freelance support to ResDance, a podcast dedicated to research methods and methodologies in dance practice, and Flexer & Sandiland, a dance and digital company.
+He also offers freelance support to ResDance, a podcast dedicated to dance research, and Flexer & Sandiland, a dance and digital company.

 Callum has taught dance technique, choreography and academic classes for, among others, the Sussex Dance Network, the Newman Academy and the Oxfordshire Creative Academy.
-He has also examined student work at Performers College Brighton, and has given guest lectures at the University of Chichester.
+He has also examined student work at Performers College Brighton, supervised dissertation projects at Performers College Essex, and has given guest lectures at the University of Chichester.

 pushing boundaries. moving image